otago/silverstripe-retina-images/README.md

 the following factors: 1.0x, 1.5x, and 2.0x.
 The default generated image is also created, which is used as the src attribute.
 These image urls are then placed into the srcset tag.

-## Tweaking the variables

-The yml config has two variables, qualityDegrade and qualityCap. qualityDegrade is the percentage per ratio to degrade by as the images get bigger.
-A qualityDegrade of 30 will degrade a 2x image by 30% (with a default quality of 75% it will be 45%). qualityCap is there to make sure you don’t go too low.

-There are plenty of online resources that describe why lowering the quality is a good idea as the images get larger.

 ## srcset Polyfills